sfajfer/Master-of-Gu/chapters/12-SouthernBorder.md

 #### Wan Cheng Peak
 Wan Cheng Peak is less than 10 kilometers from Tie Clan, and atop it is built the Demon Suppression Tower.
 Demon Suppression Tower is a prison hundreds of meters tall and houses thousands of demonic path Gu Masters.
 It has metal path Gu formations protecting it from attacks.
 Most prisoners are subdued with the rank 3 Aperture Lock Gu, but rank 4 and even rank 5 Gu Masters are suppressed through an assortment of different methods.

+#### San Cha Mountain
+San Cha Mountain is a collection of 3 peaks that rise into the sky like a pitchfork, with the middle mountain being the tallest.
+The area has some resources, and is often fought over by the Zuo and Che Clans.
+Unbeknownst to anyone, it is also the site of a combined inheritance belonging to three rank 5 Gu Masters, the Three Kings Inheritance.
+When the inheritance activates, pillars of light visible from across Southern Border shoot into the sky periodically from each peak, transporting potential inheritors from the peaks into the inheritance.

 ### The Three Rivers

 ## Super Clans